Absolutely. If you follow through consistently, experiment, and don’t give up you are guaranteed weight loss.

 What if you could be guaranteed weight loss in spite of your wish list not being fulfilled?

 But first, realize that if you keep doing the same thing you’ve always done, you are guaranteed to not lose weight.
 Or to lose it and regain it.
 That’s the guarantee you know.
 The guarantee that’s comfortable, even when it’s not.

 We often want a guarantee when faced with a decision that involves a significant investment of money, time or energy.
 Or sometimes a combination of all three, at which point we really desire surety that we’re making the right decision.

 What we actually want is to avoid making a mistake because avoiding the pain of making a mistake is more important to us than the success that may come from a new direction.
 So, we decide to stay where we are, not take a risk…to stay safe.

-Are you waiting for a guarantee?
+Are you waiting for a guarantee to lose weight?
 Stop.
 Instead, explore the risk of moving forward.
-And then explore the risk of keeping with the status quo.
+And then explore the risk of not moving forward.
 Ask what you need in order to trust yourself and decide to make a decision that moves you more in the direction of what you really want.